Badboy-Luo/GF_eta/README.md

 The geometric phase is a global measure of the spatial geometry of an acoustic or seismic field, making it a highly sensitive metric to changes in the ground properties.
 The GF_eta package shows how to calculate the geometry phase of a seismic field by reconstructing the ground Green's function (GF) through seismic noise cross-correlations.

-Our team is belong to the New Frontiers of Sound ([NewFoS](https://newfos.arizona.edu/)) Science and Technology Center, which is funded by the National Science Foundation (Grant Number 2242925) and is based at the University of Arizona in Tucson.
+Our team belongs to the New Frontiers of Sound ([NewFoS](https://newfos.arizona.edu/)) Science and Technology Center, which is funded by the National Science Foundation (Grant Number 2242925) and is based at the University of Arizona in Tucson.

 ## What's inside the package